 Firstly, what is a vehicle lease?

 In this instance, a vehicle lease is where a business or a corporation have a vehicle, or a fleet of vehicles, for a set period of time while making monthly payments.
-What happens at the end of the contract depends on what contract you choose, but more on that later.
+What happens at the end of the contract depends on the type of contract you decide upon, but we’ll explain more about that later.

-When you get a vehicle lease, you are essentially renting the car.
-You don’t own it.
+It’s important to know that when you get a vehicle on a lease, you are essentially renting the car or van.

-So how do you go about setting up a vehicle lease for business?
+So what is involved in setting up a vehicle lease for your business?

 1. Choose your vehicle/vehicles

-We recommend being a little bit flexible and choosing two or three makes or models that you would be happy with.
-That way when you start to look at deals you can compare them and choose which deal is best for you.
+It’s worth being a little flexible when you’re looking at vehicles; choose two or three makes and models that you would be happy with.
+That way, when you start to look through the offers that are available you can compare them and choose the ones that are best for you.

 2. Decide how long you want the contract for

 Typically, lease contracts last for three years.
-But, they can last for between one and five years so there is a degree of flexibility.
+However, they can last for between one and five years, so there is a degree of flexibility.

 3. Choose your contract

-There are two options available for you; Contract Hire and Finance Lease.
+There are two options available to you: Contract Hire and Finance Lease.

 With Contract Hire, you have your vehicle or vehicles for a set period of time, while making fixed monthly payments.
 You also have a fixed mileage and are contractually obliged to keep the vehicle in a good condition.
 This condition is in line with the BVRLA Fair Wear and Tear Guide and is the industry standard for all lease vehicles upon their return.